vmware-tanzu/thepodlets/site/_episodes/018-should-i-kubernetes.md

 [0:45:34.9] JR: All right everyone, well that wraps it up for at least Part 1 of “Should I Kubernetes?” and we appreciate you listening.
 Thanks so much.
 Be sure to check out the show notes as Duffy mentioned for some of the articles we read preparing for this episode and TGIK links and all that good stuff.

-So again, I am Josh Russo signing out, with us also Carlisia Campos.
+So again, I am Josh Russo signing out, with us also Carlisia Thompson.

 [0:45:55.8] CC: Bye everybody, it was great to be here.